ccsc-journal/ccsc-editor/docs/editors.md

 because easy typo should have been fixed and the authors should be responsible for the meaty part.

-# Work with the National Editor
+# Work with the Journal Editor
-The regional editor should send publishable items in their final format to the national editor as soon as they become available.
+The regional editor should send publishable items in their final format to the journal editor as soon as they become available.
 The deadline is __EDITOR_DUE__.
 If an item is received after __EDITOR_DUE__ date, the item is not guaranteed to appear in the journal.